spiral/docs/docs/en/basics/logging.md

 By default, the framework does not provide its own implementation, however, the `spiral/monolog-bridge` component is available, which fully integrates with the [Seldaek/monolog](https://github.com/Seldaek/monolog) package and offers support for various powerful log handlers.

 The framework makes it simple to configure these handlers, allowing for customization of log handling through the use of different channels.

-The framework makes it easy to configure these handlers, allowing for customization of log handling through the use of different channels.

 ## Configuration

 To configure this component, it can be set up to your preference via a config file or a bootloader.
 The config file for this component is typically located in `app/config/monolog.php`.
 Through this file, you can select a default handler, set a global logging level, and customize handlers and processors to meet your specific needs.

-For example, the configuration file might have the following format:
+Here is an example of a config file:

 ```php app/config/monolog.php
 use Monolog\Handler\ErrorLogHandler;